Online Learning

 7. The cost of the online course exceeds the pro-rated percentage of the state's minimum foundation allowance for the current fiscal year.
 Should a parent choose to pay the cost difference in this case, the student may still be enrolled in the course.

-8. The course enrollment request doesn't occur within the same timelines established by the district for enrollment and schedule changes for regular courses.
-Unless the student is newly enrolled in the district, Section 21f enrollment requests must be made prior to the academic term in which the student would be taking the online course.
+8. The course enrollment request doesn't occur before the district's deadline.
+Unless the student is newly enrolled in the district, Section 21f enrollment requests must be made by the established deadline for the particular online program.
+Some programs require the request be made by the end of the previous academic year.

 Please contact your student's counselor or principal if you have additional questions regarding the Section 21f Online Learning option.